ServXGlobal-int/.github/profile/README.md

-# ServXGlobal – Internal GitHub
+## ServXGlobal – GitHub

-Welcome to the **internal GitHub org** for our internal and customer projects.
+Welcome to the official GitHub organization for **ServXGlobal**.
-This space hosts infrastructure templates, scripts, and internal tools used across environments.
+This space hosts infrastructure templates, scripts, and internal tools used across environments and customer projects.

 ---

-## Purpose
+### Purpose

 - Centralize code for **infrastructure, automation, customer projects and configuration**.
 - Enable **collaboration and version control** across teams.